ebelious/Sorcery-Grimoir/README.md

 This is Sorcer Grimoir, a Contested Realm Companion application for the seekers and masters of the realm.
 This app is a multi tool for anyone intersted in playing, understanding, and/or just interested in Sorcery Contested Realm.

 ## Features
-- Global Saerch for artists, cards, card key words
+- Global Saerch for cards, card key words in the FAQ and Codex for quick answers while playing
 - UI for counters when playing the game with 1 player and 2 player views
 - UI extras such as Dice rolling, Turn counter, win/loss tracker
-- All Cards with attached FAQ, Codex, and Rulebook keywords for easily understanding how each card is used
+- All Cards with attached FAQ and Codex keywords for easily understanding how each card is used
-- Expandeable text option that may be difficult to read
+- Expandeable text option for smaller text that may be difficult to read
-- Direct card inks to different trading markets to assess card value for easy inspection to make fair trades
+- Direct card links to different trading markets to assess card value for easy lookup to make fair trades
 - All of the amazing artists have the links to see thier awesome work
 - Allows Collections to be added to keep track of all of you cards
-- Settings to theme the app in some additional ways
+- Settings to theme the app by color witha few different UI options, including Dice color, table color and Dice Roll animations
-- Links to news, and other media
+- Links to news, curios, rulebook, and other media
+- Current news feed along with latest YouTube videos that talk about Sorcery

-This has a lot of simple 'click to use' features to expand images or enlarge text for easier reading that dont show an actual button.
+- This app has a lot of simple 'click to use' features that are not noted  in the app to expand images or enlarge text for easier reading that dont show an actual button.
+- Decorative Death's Door Icon in UI

 *This was coded using Claude AI, but has been tested for the majority of basic functionality.
 This is just an HTML/Javascript app hosted here on GitHub Pages. a few minor things do not work as I intended but is still being improved*